Simhyeon/r4d/docs/meta.md

 * [ ] Improve modularlity
 Define is not basic macro but reserved macro, so...

+* [ ] Print logic is quite inconsistent
+Every line is printed as println which makes a single trailing new line
 * [ ] Enable user to override basic macro
 Simply make custom macro search comes earlier than basic macro
 * [ ] Currently invalid macro definition doesn't yield proper error message